Today’s post just scratches the surface of a very broad and deep topic “How to Avoid the Biggest Retirement Mistakes”.

 To enroll in an HSA plan, you must be enrolled in a qualifying high deductible health insurance plan first.
 If your high deductible plan is through an employer, the employer often times offers an HSA account through a partnering bank as well.
 If your employer doesn’t, you can usually open one at your local bank.

-Health savings accounts are a great way to save money so that you can use it in the future for yours and your immediate family’s healthcare costs during retirement.
+Health savings accounts are a great way to save money so that you can use the accumulated cash in the future for your immediate healthcare costs during retirement.
 You can use the money for Medicare premiums, deductibles, and copays as well as for routine dental, vision, and hearing expenses which Medicare does not cover.

 Save, Plan, Save